 Ogden is losing people after gaining in 1980 through 2010.
 The 2020 census showed it with 2,007 people, down from 2,044 in 2010 and 2,023 in 2000.
 That hasn’t deterred Clausen.
 She said she and her daughter have bought the town’s flower shop and have gone into business together.

 “I’m going to have a side gig,” she said.

 Suzanne Behnke of IowaWatch contributed to this report.
 IowaWatch reporting in this project was made possible by support from the Solutions Journalism Network, a nonprofit organization dedicated to rigorous and compelling reporting about responses to social problems.

-This story was published under IowaWatch’s mission of sharing stories with media partners by the Des Moines Register, the Courier (Waterloo-Cedar Falls, IA), the Ottumwa Courier, The Gazette (Cedar Rapids, IA), the Oskaloosa Herald, Oskaloosa News, the Carroll Times Herald, the Corridor Business Journal, Iowa Public Radio and SoutheastIowaUnion.com, which covers the Iowa towns of Washington, Mount Pleasant and Fairfield.
+This story was published under IowaWatch’s mission of sharing stories with media partners by the Des Moines Register, the Courier (Waterloo-Cedar Falls, IA), the Ottumwa Courier, The Gazette (Cedar Rapids, IA), the Oskaloosa Herald, Oskaloosa News, the Carroll Times Herald, the Corridor Business Journal, Iowa Public Radio, the 74million.org, and SoutheastIowaUnion.com, which covers the Iowa towns of Washington, Mount Pleasant and Fairfield.

 This story also was featured on Insight on Business the News Hour, hosted by Michael Libbee.
 Listen to the podcast.
 Additionally, a version of this story was republished or broadcast by 128 news agencies nationwide via the Public News Service News outlets sharing the story include these in Iowa: The Adair News, KMA in Shenandoah, KCHE AM and FM in Cherokee, CityView in Des Moines, the Diagonal Progress, KICI-LP FM in Iowa City.